Voice Canvas - AI Art Director - XeLseD

 let openaiApiKey;

-References the HTML microphone button element, allowing the sketch to update its text and enable/disable it
+Reference to the HTML microphone button element, used to change its text and enabled state

 let micButton;